Trump troubled by allegations against Moore, wants Alabama voters to decide

-WASHINGTON — President Donald Trump is troubled by the allegations against Roy Moore, but is not calling on the Alabama Republican to quit the Senate race and believes that his fate should be left up to the voters, the president's press secretary said Thursday.
+Trump referred to Sen. Franken, D-Minn., who is accused of having forcibly kissed and groped a radio news anchor a decade ago when entertaining U.S. troops overseas, as "Al Frankenstien."

+However, he has declined to comment on the claims leveled against Republican Moore, who faces allegations he sexually assaulted teenage girls decades ago.

-White House Press Secretary Sarah Huckabee Sanders said Trump — who declined to comment on Moore yesterday when asked by the press — finds the accusations of sexual misconduct "very troubling" and thinks "the people of Alabama should make the decision on who their next senator should be."
+White House Press Secretary Sarah Huckabee Sanders said Thursday that Trump finds the accusations againt Moore "very troubling" but thinks "the people of Alabama should make the decision on who their next senator should be."

 Asked if Trump would vote for Moore if he could, the White House spokeswoman responded: "The president is not a voter in Alabama."
 Sanders added the president backed the Republican National Committee's decision to withdraw resources from the Moore race.